 US Border Patrol officers may stop you as you are about to leave the USA and ask if you are bringing large sums of cash or guns into Mexico.
 Bringing guns into Mexico is illegal – don’t do it.
 (If you are going to a hunting ranch then you will have to make special arrangements prior to your trip and obtain gun permits from the Mexican government.
 The hunting outfitters will assist you.
-Do not enter Mexico without proper authorization for your firearms and follow the instructions provided by your hunting outfitter.)
+Do not enter Mexico without proper authorization for your firearms and carefully follow the instructions provided by your hunting outfitter.)
 In some cases, you may be asked to step out of your vehicle while it is given a cursory inspection or even x-rayed from the outside by a special van.

 Mexican Customs (Aduana)